-- Who can apply for a Skilled Worker Visa?
+- Who Can Apply for the Skilled Worker Visa?

-- What are the Skilled Worker Visa eligible jobs?
+- What Jobs Are Eligible for the Skilled Worker Visa?

 - Certificate of Sponsorship